 ABSTRACT

 Guava (Psidium guajava L.), is a major tropical and sub-tropical fruit crop, valued for its high nutritional value, economic significance and industrial applications.
 Despite its prevalent cultivation in India and global tropical and sub-tropical regions, morphological characterization of guava is still limited, especially for local and wild types.
-Such characterization is indispensable for accurate identification, effective conservation and for framing targeted breeding programme to produce wilt tolerate interspecific rootstock of guava (Psidium molle x Psidium guajava).
-The present study on effect of explants size and season on propagation of wilt tolerate interspecific rootstock of guava (Psidium molle x Psidium guajava) was carried out on at Division of Crop Improvement & Biotechnology, ICAR-CISH, Rehmankhera, Lucknow (U.P.), during the year 2024-25.
+Such characterization is indispensable for accurate identification, effective conservation and for framing targeted breeding programme to produce wilt tolerant interspecific rootstock of guava (Psidium molle x Psidium guajava).
+The present study on effect of explants size and season on propagation of wilt tolerant interspecific rootstock of guava (Psidium molle x Psidium guajava) was carried out on at Division of Crop Improvement & Biotechnology, ICAR-CISH, Rehmankhera, Lucknow (U.P.), during the year 2024-25.
 The experiment was laid out in Completely Randomized Design (CRD) with four replications in season and five replications in size.
 Morphological traits evaluated parameters in different season like rooting frequency (81.91%), regeneration frequency (83.66%), plant height (32.02cm), shoot girth (4.71mm) was found significantly highest in July-September.
-In second experiments morphological parameters viz; days taken for root initiation (21.24) was found minimum in 5 cm explants size, but percentage of rooting (57.43), number of primary roots (19.09), number of secondary roots (31.76), length of primary roots(11.63 cm) and diameter (0.74mm) of primary roots was found highest in 10 cm explants size.
+In second experiment morphological parameters viz; days taken for root initiation (21.24) was found minimum in 5 cm explants size, but percentage of rooting (57.43), number of primary roots (19.09), number of secondary roots (31.76), length of primary roots(11.63 cm) and diameter (0.74mm) of primary roots was found highest in 10 cm explants size.

-Keywords-Rootstock, Propagation technique, Seasonal effects, Survival, Rooting percentage, tolerant.
+Keywords: Rootstock, Propagation technique, Seasonal effects, Survival, Rooting percentage, tolerant.

 1.0 INTRODUCTION

-Psidium guajava L. is the best-known species of the Myrtaceae family and has been distributed worldwide in a wide range of climatic conditions (Pereira et al. 2017).
+Psidium guajava L. is the best-known species of the Myrtaceae family and has been distributed worldwide in a wide range of climatic conditions (Pereira et al., 2017).
 Guava is a native of Tropical America (from Mexico to Peru).
 In guava, most of the commercial cultivars are diploid (2n=2x=22).
 However, Psidium guajava is the commonly cultivated commercial species in India as well as in other countries.

 In terms of production, guava ranks fourth after banana, mango and citrus in India (NHB, 2024-25).
 It has attained popularity in the dietary list of common people of our country owing to nutritious, deliciousness, pleasing flavour and availability for a longer period of time in a year at moderate price.
-Besides its high nutritional value, it bears heavy crop every year and is a good source of carbohydrates (11 to 13 %), fat (0.5%), protein (0.71 %) and other minerals such as calcium 29 mg; iron 0.5 mg and phosphorus 10 mg/100 g fresh fruit (Gavhane et al. 2022).
+Besides its high nutritional value, it bears heavy crop every year and is a good source of carbohydrates (11 to 13 %), fat (0.5%), protein (0.71 %) and other minerals such as calcium 29 mg; iron 0.5 mg and phosphorus 10 mg/100 g fresh fruit (Gavhane et al., 2022).

-It is widely grown in several states viz; Uttar Pradesh, Bihar, Madhya Pradesh, Maharashtra, Andhra Pradesh, Tamil Nadu, West Bengal, Assam, Orissa, Karnataka, Kerala, Rajasthan and Gujarat.
+It is widely grown in several states viz; Uttar Pradesh, Bihar, Madhya Pradesh, Maharashtra, Andhra Pradesh, Tamil Nadu, Telagana, West Bengal, Assam, Orissa, Karnataka, Kerala, Rajasthan and Gujarat.
 Uttar Pradesh is one of the leading states where total area is 30.488 million hectares under guava cultivation with production of over 54 lakh metric tonnes (Anonymous, 2024-25).

 Uttar Pradesh is by far the most important guava growing state in India and Allahabad has earned the reputation of producing the best quality of guava in the country as well as in the world.